sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve all IP whitelabels
+## Retrieve all IP white-labels

-**This endpoint allows you to retrieve all of the IP whitelabels that have been created by this account.**
+**This endpoint allows you to retrieve all of the IP white-labels that have been created by this account.**

 You may include a search key by using the "ip" parameter.
 This enables you to perform a prefix search for a given IP segment (e.g. "192.").

-A IP whitelabel consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
+An IP white-label consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
 Once SendGrid has verified that the appropriate A record for the IP has been created, the appropriate reverse DNS record for the IP is generated.

-For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/ips.html).
+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/White-label/ips.html).

-### GET /whitelabel/ips
+### GET /white-label/ips

 ```java